 Keloid Steroid Injection:

-Steroids have been long used in treatment of various skin disorders.
-Injecting steroids directly inside the keloid tissue, known as intra-lesional injection, is a commonly used method of treating small keloids.
-This treatment however, is only partially effective.
+Steroids have been long used in the treatment of various skin disorders.
+Injecting steroids directly inside the keloid tissue, known as an intra-lesional injection, is a commonly used method of treating small keloids.
+This treatment, however, is only partially effective.
 Triamcinolone acetonide, know as Kenalog, is the most commonly used drug for treatment of keloids.
-Efficacy of this treatment was first reported in 1960, but ever since, no clinical studies have ever been conducted to determine the proper dose of this drug for usage in medical management of keloid disorder.
+Efficacy of this treatment was first reported in 1960, but ever since, no clinical studies have ever been conducted to determine the proper dose of this drug for use in the medical management of keloid disorder.

 Indeed, even as of 2016, there are some physicians who falsely believe that a higher dose of steroids will result in better treatment outcomes, and as such, inject their patients with the highest available dose of Kenalog.

 Facts about Steroid Use in Treating Keloid Lesions:

 Like all other human illnesses, when it gets to steroid usage in keloid disorder, there are keloid lesions that are Steroid Sensitive, and there are also lesions that Steroid Resistant.
 In treating Steroid Sensitive Keloid Lesions, the lowest doses of steroids will do the job and will induce a response, with no need to use higher doses.
 On the other hand, in treating Steroid Resistant Keloid Lesions, even the highest doses of steroids will NOT induce a response, but will for sure contribute to side effects from this drug.
 There is a linear relationship between the dose of steroids and the resultant side effects.
 Dr. Tirgan is aware of a case of Cataracts of eyes, secondary to repeated high dose steroid injects, and fluctuation of blood sugar among diabetics who receive steroid injections for treatment of keloid lesions.